iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 #### Convolution-like Layers for Shape Copying Tasks

-This one is more ARC-AGI-specific and may have less to do with AGI in our view.
+This improvement is more ARC-AGI-specific and may have less to do with AGI in our view.
 Many ARC-AGI puzzles can be seen to involve copying shapes from one place to another, and our network has no inductive biases for such an operation.
 An operation which is capable of copying shapes onto multiple locations is the [convolution](https://en.wikipedia.org/wiki/Convolution).
 With one grid storing the shape and another with pixels activated at locations to copy to, convolving the two grids will produce another grid with the shape copied to the designated locations.

 There are several issues with introducing a convolutional operation for the network to use.
 Ideally, we would read two grids via projection from the residual stream, convolve them, and write it back in via another projection, with norms in the right places and such.
 Ignoring the fact that the grid size changes during convolution (can be solved with two parallel networks using different grid sizes), the bigger problem is that convolutions tend to amplify noise in the grids much more than the sparse signals, so their inductive bias is not good for shape copying.
 We can try to apply a softmax to one or both of the grids to reduce the noise (and to draw an interesting connection to attention), but we didn't find any success.